 The greatest single need in the region is for out of town transportation to medical appointments and work sites for individuals with disabilities and low income.
 The major medical and rehabilitation centers are located in cities like Worcester and Boston.
 In 2011, MART implemented three daily set schedule shuttle services between Fitchburg and the Worcester and Boston area hospitals and opened it to the general public (from the previous on-demand veteran/COA appointment service).
 The Worcester shuttle connects to the WRTA at its bus hub near Union Station.
 The Boston shuttle includes guaranteed stops to Devens (MWCC Campus) and Littleton Station.
 There has been an increase in demand for greater frequency from Fitchburg/Leominster to Devens and Worcester, and reverse commute from Littleton to Devens.
 A study needs to be done on whether service frequency would bring in greater ridership on these shuttles and while lowering the subsidy costs.
+A serious deterrent to cooperative planning and the development of coordinated service in the region relates to policies

 A serious deterrent to cooperative planning and the development of coordinated service in the region relates to policies prohibiting inter-agency ridesharing agreements.
 The following is an examination of alternatives that could be considered when developing a coordinated transportation service:

-- Do Nothing To do nothing would only perpetuate the unmet needs already identified. - Ridesharing Ridesharing is the result of formal or informal agreements made to provide transportation to be shared by more than one person.
+• Do Nothing - To do nothing would only perpetuate the unmet needs already identified.

+Ridesharing - Ridesharing is the result of formal or informal agreements made to provide transportation to be shared by more than one person.
 As previously stated, agency policies preventing such arrangements have been in place for years.
 Also, many government programs restrict trip purposes and client use making it illegal to transport clients of unaffiliated agencies.
 However, cooperative van sharing could work effectively for councils on aging.
 Although they fear that sharing would result in loss of control over their vehicles, such obstacles need not be insurmountable.
 Contracts ensuring all parties their proper rights and financial responsibilities can be written.
-In fact, Federal regulations do not prohibit shared rides (Office of Management and Budget circulars [OMB A-21, A-87, A-122], www.whitehouse.gov/omb/circulars\default) unless the federal program's own statutory provisions specifically restrict program funds for shared transportation services.
-In other words, equipment can be shared, but sharing cannot interfere with the work of the program for which the grant was originally provided; nor can vehicle sharing compete unfairly with private companies that provide equivalent service.
-For details, see Vehicle Resource Sharing

-Final Policy Statement, October 2006 at wdr.doleta.gov/directives/attach/TEN/TEN36-06a1.pdf.
+In fact, Federal regulations do not prohibit shared rides (Office of Management and Budget circulars [OMB A-21, A-87, A-122], www.whitehouse.gov/omb/circulars_default) unless the federal program's own statutory provisions specifically restrict program funds for shared transportation services.
+In other words, equipment can be shared, but sharing compete unfairly with private companies that provide equivalent service.
+For details, see Vehicle Resource Sharing Final Policy Statement, October 2006 at wdr.doleta.gov/directives/attach/TEN/TEN36-06a1.pdf.
+In Massachusetts, the Human Service Transportation Office's brokerage system encourages providers of non-emergency transportation services to develop shared rides or grouped trips to the maximum extent possible.

-In Massachusetts, the Human Service Transportation Office's brokerage system encourages providers of nonemergency transportation services to develop shared rides or grouped trips to the maximum extent possible.
+emergency transportation service transportation once's biokerage system encourages providers of nonemergency transportation services to develop shared rides or grouped trips to the maximum extent possible.
 However, there are restrictions based on particular consumer needs, such as the rule that young children traveling to Early Intervention programs can only be grouped with children of similar ages.
 Shared rides are also limited by the maximum amount of time allowed in transit.
 Although no state regulations prohibit commingling of passengers of various human service agencies with each other or the general public, it is always important to review any contractual requirements regarding the parameters for ride sharing.